brightec/Guidelines_Android/code_guidelines_kotlin.md

 The same style should be applied to constructor invocation too.

-Exception: Classes which represent tuples (e.g. Triple), do not need to be invoked using named parameters.
+Exception: Classes which represent tuples (e.g. Triple) or lists (e.g. listOf()), do not need to be invoked using named parameters.
 This is because they provide no clarity and the invocation should always be done in order regardless.
 E.g. ```Triple(objA, objB, objC)``` NOT ```Triple(first = objA, second = objB, third = objC)```

+Exception: If all parameters being passed are identical then naming is not required, however is encouraged if it brings extra clarity.
+E.g. ```repo.someMethod(any(), any(), any())``` is acceptable. ```repo.someMethod(shouldBe1, 1, 1)``` is not.

 ### Lambdas